vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/problems/kashmir.md

 > Before 1990, there were nearly 80,000 families of Kashmiri Hindu Pandits living all over Kashmir Valley.
 By end of 1990s, less than 800 families were left in Kashmir.
 99% of Kashmiri Hindu Pandits were thrown out out Kashmir Valley in just little less than 3 months.

+### Casuality count
+1991-2011 -

+> In the last 21 years, 43,460 people have been killed in the Kashmir insurgency.
+Of these, 21,323 are militants, 13,226 civilians killed by militants, 3,642 civilians killed by security forces, and 5,369 policemen killed by militants.
+The 21,323 militants were killed in operations by security forces and include both Kashmiri and foreign militants.
+And of the 5,369 members of the security forces, around 1,500 are Kashmiri policemen.

 ## Short term desiderata
-Article 370 should stay repealed, that kAshmIri paNDits and any hindu-s willing to live there be resettled in kAshmIr with dignity.
+Article 370 should stay repealed, that kAshmIri paNDits and any hindu-s willing to live there be resettled in kAshmIr with security.

 ## Videos
 These Urdu Pakistani TV interviews with Pakistani journalist Najam Sethi summarizes an understanding of the situation (both the past and the present): [1](http://www.youtube.com/watch?v=9KwDFdevnyE) and [2](http://www.youtube.com/watch?v=Ye3NC0w4agQ). kAshmIri muslims seem to want freedom from India, while not joining Pakistan either.
 Terror spurt: ([India Today 1990](http://indiatoday.intoday.in/story/terrorism-takes-a-perilous-turn-in-kashmir/1/315063.html)).